 Trademark applications and registrations in Class 2 over the past 15 years.

 Class 2 covers paints, varnishes, lacquers, preservatives against rust and wood deterioration, colorants, dyes, inks for printing, marking and engraving, raw natural resins, and metals in foil and powder form for painting and decorating.
-With approximately 21,400 live marks, it is a moderately sized class concentrated in the coatings, printing, and colorant industries.
+It is a moderately sized class concentrated in the coatings, printing, and colorant industries.

 Class 2 includes mainly paints, colorants and preparations used for protection against corrosion.